anuket-project/anuket-specifications/doc/ref_model/chapters/chapter02.rst

 Workloads specify infrastructure capability requirements as workload metadata, indicating what kind of infrastructure they must run on to achieve functionality and/or the intended level of performance.
 Workloads request resources specifying the Profiles and Profile Extensions, and a set of sizing metadata that maybe expressed as flavours that are required for the workload to run as intended.
 A resource request by a workload can be met by any infrastructure node that has the same or a more specialised profile and the necessary capacity to support the requested flavour or resource size.

-Profiles, Profile Extensions and Flavours will be considered in greater detail in `Section 4.2 <./chapter04.md#4.2>`__.
+Profiles, Profile Extensions and Flavours will be considered in greater detail in :ref:`ref_model/chapters/chapter04:profile extensions`.

 Profiles (top-level partitions)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~